pgonzbecer/snippet-training/README.md

 # Snippet Training

-Pumped pumped pumped

-...
-All hype asside, I will cover all these topics in 4 languages, C#, C++, Java, and JavaScript.
-Maybe scratch the last one?
-Idk, but I must be prepared for EVERYTHING!
-I am using Cloud9 to easily compile and run.
+I will try to cover all these topics in 4 languages, C#, C++, and Java.
+If I have completed it, there should be a link to the executable, respective to the language.
 I will be doing the following:

 - Binary Tree
 - HashTable